bad-ants-fleet/ribolands/README.md

 ## Cite
 If you are using `BarMap` or `DrTransformer` please cite:
-  - Stefan Badelt.
-[Control of RNA function by conformational design.]
-PhD thesis, University of Vienna, 2016
+  - Stefan Badelt, ... in prepration.
   - BarMap: RNA folding on dynamic energy landscapes [Hofacker et al. (2010)]

 ## Version